dasaderi/WhyNotOpenScience/README.md

 ### Got it!
 What can we do about it?

 * *Listen*: We believe that scientific inquiry should avoid erroneous preconceptions or assumptions about a problem.
 Therefore our first step will be to develop a survey to explore in depth the underlying reasons for failure to adopt open science practices in academia.
-Initially we will test the survey in our home institutions, but our goal is to distribute the survey to other academic institutions across the globe.

      The survey will seek to:
      * Understand researchers’ knowledge of and engagement with open science practices;